knutin/elli/README.md

 ## elli - experimental web server

-The purpose of this project is to try out a few experiments in the core of the web server loop to create a core that is as robust and performant as it can be.
+The purpose of this project is to try out a few experiments in the core of the web server loop to create a webserver that is as robust and performant as it can be.

 Goals: